tarkheeto/DPS-Man/README.md

 +	Clouds spawn from the right and move towards the character.
 +	If the character collides with a cloud, the game ends.
 +	The objective is to avoid the clouds and get a high score.
++	The higher the score the faster the clouds